Skip to main content

 • The PDG enables a non-custodial depositing mechanism by using a Node Operator's (or its guarantor's) provided ether guarantee as collateral.

-• Separation of ether funds between the vault owner and the Node Operator.
+• Separation of ether funds between the Vault Owner and the Node Operator.

 Full-cycle trustless